stansky/city-weather/README.md

 ----

 ## Bug Findings
 The bug experienced was the in the `CityWeather` component.
-The component makes an api call and renders the results in the DOM.
+The component makes an api call and renders the results in the html.

 Due to the API call being made in the `ComponentDidMount` lifecycle hook, the code would attempt to access properties on a null object while rendering, even though the API call was pending, resulting in error.